caitpj/d100_d400_income_predict/README.md

 `docker build -t conda-uciml .` (from root of d100_d400_income_predict)

 ### 3. Run the Model Pipeline
-This runs the model in the Docker container, including downloading the data, cleaning, training, tuning, and saving key visualisations.
+This runs the model in the Docker container, including downloading the data, cleaning, training, tuning, and saving key data files and visualisations.
 It should take a minuite or so to run.
 ```bash
 docker run --rm --shm-size=2g \
 -e PYTHONUNBUFFERED=1 \